Home Gross Metering V Net Metering

 Gross Metering Vs Net Metering

-When you put in a solar setup to assist in reducing your electricity costs, it’s necessary to have a method for tracking the amount of energy you contribute back to the grid.
+When you install a solar system to cut down on your electricity bills, it’s essential to have a way to monitor the energy you’re feeding back into the power grid.

 Gross metering – refers to having a meter that measures the amount of solar power that your PV panels produce and sends to the grid.